Institutional Service (IS) administers programs authorized under Title III and Title V of the Higher Education Act of 1965, as amended.

 The Title V programs strengthen institutions serving Hispanic and other low-income students.
 The Title V programs, as well as the Title III programs, provide financial assistance to help institutions solve problems that threaten their ability to survive, to improve their management and fiscal operations, and to build endowments.

-All Title III and Title V grantees who have had a grant for over a year are required to submit an Annual Performance Report (APR).
+All current Title III and Title V grantees who have had a grant for over a year are required to submit an Annual Performance Report (APR).

 New grantees are required to submit an Interim Performance Report six months after their grant is awarded.